bumahkib7/restaurant/README.md

 ## Restaurant API.

 This application Stores the a Restaurant Menu to the Database with a backend API.
+The API has been secured that only specific users can actually access it.
+Security was configured with JWT.

 ## Getting Started.
 Here is how to get a copy of the project up and running on your local machine for development and testing purposes.